Soljaa/django-background-tasks-async-update/README.rst

     :target: https://pypi.python.org/pypi/django-background-tasks
     :alt: PyPI

 Django Background Task is a database-backed work queue for Django, loosely based around `Ruby's DelayedJob`_ library.
-This project was adopted and adapted from lilspikey_ `django-background-task`.
+This project was adopted and adapted from lilspikey_ `django-background-task` and updated to fix thread concurrency.

 .. _Ruby's DelayedJob: https://github.com/tobi/delayed_job
 .. _lilspikey: https://github.com/lilspikey/

-To avoid conflicts on PyPI we renamed it to django-background-tasks (plural).
-For an easy upgrade from django-background-task to django-background-tasks, the internal module structure were left untouched.
+You can find in PyPI as django-background-tasks-async-update.

 In Django Background Task, all tasks are implemented as functions (or any other callable).